 About the Facilitators

-John Bruna is a former Buddhist monk, author, and mindfulness training.
-He is the co-founder of the Mindful Life Program™ and of Mindfulness in Recovery®.
-Drawing from his extensive training and personal experiences over three decades, John has become a leading voice in the field of mindfulness, authoring The Wisdom of a Meaningful Life: The Essence of Mindfulness and The Essential Guidebook to Mindfulness in Recovery, as well as presenting at TEDx and conferences throughout the country.
+John Bruna is a former Buddhist monk, an author, and a mindfulness teacher and trainer.
+John is also the co-founder of the Mindful Life Program™ and of Mindfulness in Recovery®.
+Drawing from his extensive training and rich personal experiences over three decades, John has lead retreats and facilitated trainings throughout the country, becoming a leading voice in the field of mindfulness.
+He is the author of The Wisdom of a Meaningful Life: The Essence of Mindfulness and The Essential Guidebook to Mindfulness in Recovery and has presented at TEDx and other conferences throughout the country.
 John is known for his warmth, humor, and ability to make teachings practical and accessible.

 Laura Bartels helped to create the Mindful Life Program and regularly teaches mindfulness courses, facilitates mindfulness groups and gives public talks on living mindfully.
 She is one of the instructors for the year-long MLP Teacher Training and Personal Development program.
 She also serves as the Executive Director of the Mindful Life Program.
 Laura’s professional path of 20 years brought her to be a leader in the field of sustainable building and community development.
 This provided a unique and valuable perspective on the need for “inner sustainability.”
 As Laura’s path has been one of navigating what it means to live consciously and meaningfully, it’s been a natural transition to move from outer sustainability to inner sustainability; when we are not in balance, we cannot be of benefit to ourselves or others.

 Limited to the first 100 registrants.

 The retreat will be recorded and will be accessible after the retreat along with additional guided meditations.